-AHAT 5401 Orthopaedic Assessment II (4:2:6) Theory, principles, literature review and clinical applications associated with athletic training evaluation, assessment and management of musculoskeletal conditions within the lower extremity.
+AHAT 5401 Orthopaedic Assessment II (4:3:3) Theory, principles, literature review and clinical applications associated with athletic training evaluation, assessment and management of musculoskeletal conditions within the upper extremity.
 Scenario based evaluation of the upper and lower extremity and spine will conclude this course.